 Table 4.4.4.1.1.2-A. Global User Settings Name Description Refresh interval minimum (sec.)
-To conserve system resources, you can now prevent users' viewlets from being refreshed too frequently by establishing a minimum value for refresh intervals.
+To conserve system resources, you can prevent users' viewlets from being refreshed too frequently by establishing a minimum value for refresh intervals.
 This minimum threshold, Refresh interval minimum (sec.), is stored in Global Settings.
 When it is changed, all user-defined refresh intervals that fall below it are set to the threshold from Global Settings; the updated interval goes into effect the next time the user logs in.
 Session timeout (sec.)
 For security reasons, user sessions are set to terminate after a defined period of inactivity (known as the "session timeout").
 The Session timeout (sec.) value is defined on the Global Settings dialog.
 The default value is 600 seconds (10 minutes).
 If a user's session has been idle for 10 minutes, the Extend Session dialog is displayed, and the user can either click Continue to extend the user session or Log Out to exit the application.

-Table 4.4.4.1.1.2-A. Global User Settings Name Description Default Workgroup Server timeout (sec.)
+Default Workgroup Server timeout (sec.)
 Default timeout value for most Workgroup Server operations.
 See also "Workgroup Server timeout for long operations" below.
 The default value is 20 seconds.
 Workgroup Server timeout for long operations ("Move/Copy All", "Delete All") (sec.)
 Default timeout value for long Workgroup Server operations only.
 Overrides Default Workgroup Server timeout (sec.).
 The default value is 300 seconds.
-Security Manager URL Location of Nastel Navigator Security Manager.
-The default value is /apodwsm.
+Security Manager URL Location of the security application.
+For the original security manager, use /apodwsm.
+For the new security manager, use /navxwsm.
 Main Help URL Defines the URL destination for the help icon on the toolbar.
-By default, the help icon opens the Nastel Navigator Resource Center; however, a different online destination can be configured here.
-Bulk Select Max options The Bulk Select Max options in Global User Settings control the number of objects in a viewlet that can be selected using the bulk select check box: For General objects (that is, all objects except queue managers), the default limit is now set to 100 objects.
+By default, the help icon opens the Resource Center; however, a different online destination can be configured here.
+Bulk Select Max options The Bulk Select Max options in Global User Settings control the number of objects in a viewlet that can be selected using the bulk select check box: For General objects (that is, all objects except queue managers), the default limit is set to 100 objects.
 If there are more than 100 objects in the viewlet, the Bulk Select check box is unavailable.
-For Restricted objects, which right now only includes queue managers, the default limit is set to 10 objects.
+For Restricted objects, which currently only includes queue managers, the default limit is set to 10 objects.
 If there are more than 10 objects, the Bulk Select check box is unavailable.
 Either limit can be set from 0 to 1000.
 Search Settings: Result limit For new viewlets.
-Define the default maximum number of results (objects) a search request will return.
-Use this to limit the number of managers, connections, routes, and so on, to be included in new viewlets by default.
-Search Settings: Search depth Define the number of records will be searched within each queue manager.
+Define the default maximum number of results